 The Board of Directors is responsible for ensuring that the Group is adequately capitalized relative to the risk and scope of operations and that the capital requirements set forth in laws and regulations are met.

-The Group's consolidated equity were TNOK 701 685 on December 31st 2021, representing an equity ratio of 79%.
+The Group's consolidated equity were TNOK 765 569 on December 31st, 2022, representing an equity ratio of 79 percent.
 The Board monitors the capital situation and takes actions necessary to ensure that the equity or liquidity is adequate.
 The Company shall, at all times, have a clear and predictable dividend policy.
 The company believes that it will serve its shareholders best by investing for the long term and growing and developing the business.

 The company's dividend policy is that the company does not expect to pay any dividend in the short to medium term as the company intends to use its profit for both organic and inorganic growth initiatives as well as product and technology innovation.
 The company will in the future continuously evaluate its capital allocation and will prioritize organic growth investments and acquisitions over dividends if the company expects that this will generate an attractive return on capital.

-At an extraordinary general meeting on May 25th 2021, the Board was granted the following authorities:
+At the Annual General Meeting on May 20th, 2022, the Board was granted the following authorities: